l0rd/blog-files/domeide/README.md

 ```sh
 docker run eclipse
 ```
-Naaaaa....That not the way containers works.
+Naaaaa....That's not the way containers works.
 It's still too tricky and not portable to run graphical applications inside containers.

 *Would you run containers from within your IDE?*